cmc-aau/hpc-docs/docs/guides/snakemake/biocloud.md

 From this job Snakemake will submit individual SLURM jobs on your behalf for each task with the resources defined for each rule.
 This can sometimes start hundreds of jobs (of course within your [limits](../../slurm/accounting.md#show-qos-info-and-limitations)) depending on the workflow and data - so please **ensure you have defined a reasonable amount of resources for each rule** and that the individual tasks utilize them as close to 100% as possible, especially CPUs.
 Often resource requirements depend on the exact input data or database being used, so it's also possible to dynamically scale the requirements using simple python lambda functions to calculate appropriate values for each resource, see [Snakemake docs](https://snakemake.readthedocs.io/en/latest/snakefiles/rules.html#dynamic-resources) for details.

-## BioCloud Snakemake profile template
+## BioCloud Snakemake profile
-When using Snakemake to submit SLURM jobs the command with which to start the workflow can easily become quite long.
-Using [Snakemake profiles](https://snakemake.readthedocs.io/en/latest/executing/cli.html#profiles) instead is an easy way to avoid this, where any command line options are simply written to a `config.yaml` file instead, which is then read using the `--profile` argument as seen above.
-You must supply a path to a folder in which a `config.yaml` is placed, not the path to the file itself.
-A [default profile](https://github.com/cmc-aau/snakemake_project_template/blob/main/profiles/biocloud/config.yaml) for the BioCloud setup is included in the template repository, but is also shown below.
-To avoid having to copy it around with every new project you can preferably place it in the default location `~/.config/snakemake/biocloud/config.yaml`.
-This way you don't have to supply a path to it, you can just run any snakemake workflow with `snakemake --profile biocloud` and Snakemake will find it there.
-Adjust to suit your needs, however the `cluster` and `default-resources` sections shouldn't need any adjustment.
+When using Snakemake to submit SLURM jobs the command with which to start the workflow can easily become quite long (as many as 20+ arguments).
+Using [Snakemake profiles](https://snakemake.readthedocs.io/en/latest/executing/cli.html#profiles) instead is an easy way to avoid this, where any command line options are simply written to a `config.yaml` file instead, which is then read by Snakemake using the `--profile` argument.
+On the BioCloud login and compute nodes there is already an optimized default profile pre-installed for all users in `/etc/xdg/snakemake/biocloud/config.yaml`, which will be automatically found by snakemake by name if you just type `snakemake --profile biocloud`.
+If you need to adjust this profile to suit your needs, you must copy it and place it in either the project folder from where snakemake will be run, or in the user standard location `~/.config/snakemake/biocloud/config.yaml` to avoid copying it around several times for each project.
+You must supply a name or a path to a folder in which a `config.yaml` is placed, not the path to the file itself.
+The default profile, which is optimized for our particular setup, is also shown below.

 ```yaml
 #command with which to submit tasks as SLURM jobs